San Miguel de Allende Town Square

 A Brief History Lesson

 Les is well versed in all the history of San Miguel de Allende, not only food.
-As we walk along the cobblestone streets to our first tasting experience, Les tells us about the buildings in the central district and the codes everyone must follow when renovating a property for a home or business.
+As we walk to our first tasting experience, Les tells us about the buildings in the central district and the codes everyone must follow when renovating a property for a home or business.

-To stay true to colonial architecture, there is a pre-set palette of colors for all properties.
+There is a pre-selected palette of colors for all properties.
 If you are opening a business, you cannot have signage.
 This is why you see so many “flags” hung outside of buildings, the flags tell you what the business is.
 When doors are open, you are welcome to go in (even if it is a private house)!

 The Movable Feast – On To The Food!

 After this quick lesson in “urban development,” we head out for the primary purpose of the tour “FOOD!”
-Today we have tastings at four of the best restaurants in San Miguel, each representing a different style and flavor of the region.
+Today we have tastings at four restaurants, each representing a different style and flavor of the region.
 La Parada for Peruvian ceviche, Casa del Diezmo for Cochinita Pibil, Lo Cocina for enchiladas in black mole, and Don Taco Tequila for what else, tacos!

-Right off at the first tasting, it was evident to our small group that I was getting something they were not.
+Right off at the first tasting, it is evident to our small group that I am getting something they are not.
 This is for two reasons: 1) When signing up for the tour, they ask if you have any allergies.
 I do have food allergies and listed mine 2) They also ask if you would like to have alcoholic drinks added for an extra cost.
 I signed up for that as well.

 So while everyone else got a ceviche with lime, onion, and cucumbers, I got a lovely corn and mushroom salad with a margarita.
 The first question on many of the other tounges was, can we buy drinks?
 Somehow they hadn’t seen the add-on in the listing that I had claimed.

 We walk through town, working our way through our “meal” one restaurant at a time.
 From appetizers to salsas to enchiladas and then tacos.
-Each restaurant specializes in the dishes we are served.
+Each restaurant specializes in the dish we are served.

 Tour Information